 There are lots of different types of credit, but one important distinction is whether it’s secured or unsecured.

-As a general rule, credit cards and overdrafts are unsecured, mortgages are secured, and loans can fall into either category.
-(Unsecured loans are also called ‘personal loans’.)
+As a general rule, credit cards and overdrafts are unsecured, mortgages are secured, and loans can fall into either category. (secured loans and unsecured loans, which are also called ‘personal loans’.)

 What’s the difference between secured and unsecured credit?